K8s primer - Part I

 Normal Started 4m13s kubelet Started container helloworld-container

 That’s a lot of information.
-Some remarkable stuff:
+Some notable points:

 $ curl 10.244.2.2:7070